Asking the right questions of defendant driver to determine if there is coverage based on “course and scope” of employment

 By asking these very specific questions, there is no doubt that countless plaintiffs’ attorneys will uncover additional sources of recovery for their clients that they otherwise would not have.

-Kevin Crockett is an associate attorney at Sweet James Accident Attorneys in Newport Beach, California.
+Kevin Crockett is the founding partner of the Crockett Law Group based out of Irvine, California and Palm Springs, California.
 He focuses on personal injury and wrongful death all throughout the State of California.
 His clients include victims of traumatic brain injury, nerve injury, spinal injury, fractures, and torn ligaments arising primarily from auto accidents, pedestrian accidents, trucking accidents, and motorcycle accidents.
 Mr. Crockett graduated from the University of California, Irvine School of Law.
-He is a lifetime member of the Million Dollar Advocates Forum. email@example.com://www.usaccidentattorney.com
+He is a lifetime member of the Multi-Million Dollar Advocates Forum. email@example.com and https://crockettlawgroup.com/

 For reprint permission, contact the publisher: www.plaintiffmagazine.com